cairo-book/cairo-book/src/ch15-01-dictionaries.md

 # Dictionaries

-Cairo provides with its core library a dictionary-like type.
-The `Felt252Dict<T>` represents a collection of key-value pairs where each key is unique and associated with a corresponding value.
-This data structure is named differently across different programming languages such as maps, hash tables or associative array.
+Cairo provides along with its core library a dictionary-like type.
+The `Felt252Dict<T>` data type represents a collection of key-value pairs where each key is unique and associated with a corresponding value.
+This type of data structure is known differently across different programming languages such as maps, hash tables or associative array, among many others.

-`Felt252Dict<T>` become useful when you want to organize your data in a certain way for which using indexes with an `Array<T>` would not fit as well.
-Also they allow to simulate mutable memory over Cairo immutable memory system.
+The `Felt252Dict<T>` type is useful when you want to organize your data in a certain way for which using an `Array<T>` and indexing doesn't suffice.
+Cairo dictionaries also allows the programmer to easily simulate the existence of mutable memory when there is actually none.

 ## Using Dictionaries

-It is normal in other language when creating a new dictionary to define the data types of both the key and the value.
-In Cairo the key type is restricted to `felt252` leaving only the possibility to specify the value data type (the `T` in `Felt252Dict<T>`).
+It is normal in other language when creating a new dictionary to define the data types of both key and value.
+In Cairo the key type is restricted to `felt252` leaving only the possibility to specify the value data type, represented by `T` in `Felt252Dict<T>`.

-In the following example we will create a Dictionary to handle the balance of different users.
-Our dictionary will use `felt252` as keys.
+The core functionality of a `Felt252Dict<T>` is implemented in the trait `Felt252DictTrait` which includes all basic operations.
+Among them we can find:

+1. `new() -> Felt252Dict<T>`, that creates a new instance of a dictionary,
+2. `insert(felt252, T) -> ()` to write values to a dictionary and
+3. `get(felt252) -> T` to read values from a dictionary

+We can use this functions to manipulate dictionaries the same way we do in any other language.
+The following example creates a dictionary with the purpose of containing the balance of certain individuals:

 ```rust
 use dict::Felt252DictTrait;